Stettin Sehenswürdigkeiten

 Today’s Rynek Sienny (Hay Market) is a good example of how historical buildings were treated in Poland after the Second World War and why Polish restorers enjoy an excellent reputation worldwide.
 Just like large parts of the rest of the Old Town, the Haymarket was almost completely destroyed by bombing.
 Here, more than anywhere else, you can feel what life must have been like in the city before the war.
 In summer, the Haymarket is also a popular meeting place, because in almost every house on the square is a café or restaurant.
 A special eye-catcher is the Old Town Hall (also rebuilt).
 The impressive brick building houses, among other things, the brewery restaurant Wyszak in its beautiful vault (see below).

-Today, the Berlin Gate is usually called the Port Gate (Polish: Brama Portowa) and it is special in several respects.
+The Port Gate (Polish: Brama Portowa) is special in several respects.
 Namely, on the one hand, it is the old city gate that marked the entrance to the Szczecin fortress.
 On the other hand, somehow it seems to be the only place in the area that has not moved with the times, because around the gate roars traffic and there are numerous modern post-war buildings.

 The magnificent baroque facade is intended to remind us that Szczecin, like other parts of Western Pomerania, was acquired by Prussia in 1720.
 Especially with the buildings in the surrounding area, this makes for an interesting contrast.
 Today, the gate houses a small theater.
 There is a second historic city gate in Szczecin, the King’s Gate, located further north, also on a crossroads.